FAR-Lab/Interactive-Lab-Hub/Lab 5/README.md

 ### Characterize your own Observant system

 Now that you have experimented with one or more of these sense-making systems characterize their behavior.
-During the lecture we mentioned questions to help characterize a material:
+During the lecture, we mentioned questions to help characterize a material:
 * What can you use X for?
 * What is a good environment for X?
 * What is a bad environment for X?